xieyuschen/quic-example/3.packets-during-echo/README.md

 The Initial packet aims to:

-- send ack to server.
+- send an ACK to server.

 After the server sends the handshake packet which contains the tls handshake packets and the protected payload which contains the `NEW_CONNECTION_ID`, the client sends an ack back with an `Initial` packet.